François Rochebrune

-François Rochebrune (Polish: Franciszek Rochebrune) (born 1 June or 1 January 1830, died 19 November 1870 (some sources state 1871)) was a French soldier who served in the French Zouaves during the Crimean War.
+François Rochebrune (Polish: Franciszek Rochebrune; 1 June or 1 January 1830 – 19 November 1870 (some sources state 1871)) was a French soldier who served in the French Zouaves during the Crimean War.
 He then lived in Poland for two years as a tutor.
 He returned to the French Zouaves for five years, serving as a sergeant in China.
 He then returned to live in Poland once again in 1862.
 When the Polish rebellion against Russian rule began in January 1863, he formed and led a Polish rebel unit called the Zouaves of Death.
 Within months, he had been promoted to general.
 After the collapse of the uprising, he returned to France, where his exploits in Poland earned him the rank of captain in the French army.
 He was promoted to colonel for the Franco-Prussian War, and was killed by a sniper at the Battle of Montretout at the age of forty.